zsweet25/Q4/README.md

 Learned about ArrayLists today.
 Its an import you have to do to be able to make an array flexable.
 You call it by doing ArrayList<xxxxx> = new ArrayList<xxx>();
 Learned more about Arraylists, I learned how to add and remove them.
 I learned how to change them and little commands you can do with them like indexOf
 I learned about for and while loops today, it works a little different from python.
 Then i learned how to mix in the loops with arrays and ArrayList
+Worked more with while loops and regular loops, and learned some different syntax